• Episodes

 Death of Queen Isabella

-Queen Isabella, the wife of Edward II and the mother of Edward III died on the 22nd or 23rd of August.
+Queen Isabella, the wife of Edward II and the mother of King Edward III died on the 22nd or 23rd of August.

 Event Participants and Locations